 Yes!
 Pumpkin, like all squashes, fruits, and vegetables, is safely gluten free.
 Check your product labels, though, so you're certain your can contains only a single ingredient (which is sometimes pumpkin, sometimes a different type of squash).

-I only like to make these cookies with Better Batter's classic blend all purpose gluten free flour, since it has the right blend of flours to provide the right amount of structure.
+I prefer Better Batter's classic blend all purpose gluten free flour here, since it has the right blend of flours to provide the right amount of structure.
 You can always make my mock Better Batter blend, too, if you can't find or don't want to buy it online.

 You can wrap this cookie dough well and store it in the refrigerator for at least a week.
 It will be easy to shape, but make sure you let the raw cookies come to room temperature before baking them or your cookies will be too puffy.